Keele's mascot: Herbert the Dragon

 Which adventure do you remember most fondly?

-I became the "Beast of Lindsay Hall”, after the Lindsay girls spirited me away from the Hawthorns to be installed in their own “Hall” - actually it was a Hut.
-Ah, those Lindsay girls… I'll never forget them...
-They really know how to treat a dragon like a dragon.
+For a while, I became the "Beast of Lindsay Hall”, after the Lindsay girls spirited me away from the Hawthorns to be installed in their own "Hall" - actually it was a Hut.

 What was your most embarrassing moment?

 That was when I was painted bright blue.
-Oh, but it was even worse was when I was expelled from the Hawthorns.
+Oh, the abrasions I got from being scrubbed clean.
+It was even worse when I was expelled from the Hawthorns.
 The floor was pronounced too weak to take my weight after all the vigorous jiving at hops and parties during the Fifties.
+I may be heavy but I still have the moves.

 What’s your favourite colour?

 Almost anything but blue.
-I quite like the colour of brass but my favourites are red and gold - the colours of Keele.
+I quite like the colour of brass but my favourites are red and gold - the colours of Keele and of Staffordshire.

-I didn’t like “Dragonslayer” at all.
-But I did like that Bruce Lee martial arts one – what was it called?
+I didn’t like “Dragonslayer” at all and "How to Train your Dragon" was way off.
+I quite like that Bruce Lee martial arts one – what was it called?
 “Enter the Dragon”?
-Or was it, “Dragon: the Bruce Lee story”?
-Anyway, I model myself on Bruce Lee - but he has better moves.
+Or was it, “Dragon: The Bruce Lee story”?
+I model myself on Bruce Lee - but I am even better in a fight.
+I have not seen "Game of Thrones" yet but hear it is quite good.
+As for that Smaug - he is a disgrace.

 Do you get out much?

 Not much now.
-For a while I enjoyed a peaceful retirement in the Raven-Mason Suite in Keele Hall.
-When I visited the Keele Pioneers Reunion of 1950s Graduates in May 2006, Mairwen Evans formally presented me to the University.
+For a while, I enjoyed a peaceful retirement in the Raven-Mason Suite in Keele Hall.
+I attended the Keele Pioneers Reunion of 1950s Graduates in 2006 when Mairwen Evans formally presented me to the University.
 That was a great day out – but I’d love to get out a lot more – especially as a prize or mascot.
 In 2011 the University Library took me under its wing and built a Dragon's Den for me.
-I love watching all the coming and going in the atrium from my enormous glass case.
-I really appreciate it that Keele alumni gave the money to build my new home through the Keele Key Fund - thanks, everyone!
+I love watching all the comings and goings in the atrium from my splendid glass case.
+I really appreciate it that Keele alumni gave the money to build my new home through the Keele Key Fund - so thanks, everyone!

-Grace Filby (Class of 1974) has photographed Herbert during his various adventures (below) and also added to his history:
+Grace Filby (Class of 1974) has photographed Herbert during his various adventures (see below) and added to his history:

 Dr R G "Ron" Evans came to teach at Keele in 1951 until his retirement in 1981 and he continued to live in Keele village until his death in 1988.
 Mairwen continues to live in Keele village.
 Ron was a founding member of the Biology Department and he took a lead in many of the activities that made Keele what it is, including the Rugby Club, the Rag and the Orchestra.